People Saving Places: Elise Roenigk and the Basin Park Hotel

 In 1996, Elise and her husband stopped in Eureka Springs, Arkansas while visiting nearby Fayetteville from their home in Connecticut.
 Charmed by the historic buildings in the area, the couple purchased the tallest building in Eureka Springs, the downtown Basin Park Hotel, with the idea of semi-retirement and converting the sixth and seventh floors into a bi-level apartment and display area for their mechanical music collection.

-restored skyline of the landmark.
+Three months later, when the 1886 Crescent Hotel became available for sale, the couple bought it and shifted plans, moving instead to what would become the restored skyline of the landmark.
 Elise however remained committed to the hotel and the downtown district that lured her to Eureka Springs.
 Standing on her philosophy of “Old buildings should be repurposed and restored.
 There is always a solution and alternative to demolishing or abandoning our character and history” Elise provided steady guidance on efforts to protect the irreplaceable hotel.

 Renovations under Elise’s stewardship have always had a keen focus on period-appropriate decor.
 This would include a return of the lobby layout and design, Jack Rabbett’s Whisky Bar, Fully restored hallways and corridors, the addition of Spa1905, and the restoration of every guest room with arts-n-crafts decor and furnishing.